Reunited (Steven Universe): Plot

-It is the wedding day of Ruby (Charlyne Yi) and Sapphire (Erica Luttrell), the Crystal Gems that fuse to form Garnet (Estelle).
+It is the wedding day of Ruby (Lo Mutuc) and Sapphire (Erica Luttrell), the Crystal Gems that fuse to form Garnet (Estelle).
 Steven (Zach Callison) helps everyone prepare for the ceremony, singing the song "Let's Only Think About Love", in which he uses the wedding to distract everyone, including himself, from recent traumatic events and revelations.
 At the wedding, with Steven's friends in attendance, Ruby and Sapphire say their vows: Ruby says Sapphire allows her to see value in herself, and Sapphire explains how Ruby saved her from her destiny and opened up new possibilities.
 They kiss and fuse back into Garnet.

 During the reception, the Gem rulers Blue and Yellow Diamond arrive in their giant arm-shaped spaceships in order to awaken the Cluster, a massive geo-weapon at the planet's core consisting of thousands of Gem shards.
 Despite Steven's efforts, the Cluster is awakened, manifesting as a giant arm.
 However, it remains in control of itself and fights Yellow's ship by arm-wrestling it.

 Meanwhile, Blue Diamond (Lisa Hannigan) lands on the beach, intending to avenge Pink Diamond's shattering.
 She ignores Steven's attempt to explain to her that Pink Diamond was never shattered and subdues Steven and the other Gems with her grief-inducing aura.
 Connie (Grace Rolek) attacks with Rose Quartz's sword, but Blue Diamond stops her and shatters the blade.
 Garnet is able to distract Blue Diamond long enough for Lapis Lazuli (Jennifer Paz), returning from space, to drop her barn on Blue Diamond, declaring her allegiance to the Crystal Gems.
 Working together, the Crystal Gems overwhelm Blue Diamond, while the Cluster disables both ships and retreats to rest.

 The Diamonds regroup, as Yellow Diamond (Patti LuPone) assists Blue Diamond out of the wreckage and destabilizes Peridot (Shelby Rabara)'s body, reducing her to her gemstone.
 When Steven tries to step forward to explain that he has Pink Diamond's gemstone, Yellow Diamond steps on him with fury, knocking him unconscious.

 Steven awakens outside his body in an abstract psychic plane, where he watches as Lapis is also destabilized.
 He discovers that, disembodied, he can interact with people's thoughts, and encourages his friends before attempting to speak to the Diamonds.
 At first, he is unable to get past their auras, but eventually causes them to sense his presence.
 They proceed to attack him, but his own aura intensifies, and they stop attacking when they recognize the aura to be that of Pink Diamond.
 Steven reawakens with the Crystal Gems, Greg and the Diamonds standing over him in surprise, as Blue Diamond tearfully says, "It's you.
 Pink!"